florisvdf/chargenet/README.md

 Copyright 2025 International Flavors and Fragrances, Wageningen University & Research

-All software is licensed under the MIT License; you may not use this file except in compliance with the MIT license.
+All original software developed for this project is licensed under the MIT License; you may not use this file except in compliance with the MIT license.
 You may obtain a copy of the MIT license at: https://mit-license.org

+This repository includes third party software, with source code, binary distribution and their corresponding license files located in `THIRD_PARTY_SOFTWARE` and `THIRD_PARTY_LICENSES`, respectively.

 All other materials are licensed under the Creative Commons Attribution 4.0 International License (CC-BY).
 You may obtain a copy of the CC-BY license at: https://creativecommons.org/licenses/by/4.0/legalcode